CodingDonky/MouseBrainAtlas/README.md

 Everything will be cleaned up and ported over to the ActiveBrainAtlas repo.
 Some files I will need to be extra careful with as I have altered them significantly.

-Files that have been altered:
+Notebooks that have been altered:
   - preprocess_cshl_data_v2_neurotrace.ipynb
   - preprocess_ucsd_data_v2.ipynb
   - brightness_correction.ipynb